Skip to Content

 8. Serve with a side of that delicious beefy jus.

-the best french dip sandwiches on a serving plater with thinly sliced steak, garlic butter, swiss cheese and au jus sauce
+french dip sandwiches on a baking sheet made with toasted hoagie rolls, thinly sliced flank steak and swiss cheese

 More Toasty, Melty Sandwich Recipes To Try